mdObject/GECentricity/README.md

 Use IE9+ for demo.

-To create new observation (jQuery is used to pull data from HTML control) :
+To create new observation (jQuery is used bellow to pull the height value from HTML control) :

     var currentDate = new Date();
     var obsDate = (currentDate.getMonth() + 1) + '/' + currentDate.getDate() + '/' + currentDate.getFullYear();